-- a) The Noise Control Marshal shall be responsible to the Chief Scrutineer. - b) The Noise Control Marshall shall be Judge of Fact and will determine any Driver who is in breach of (i) The noise level recorded by any individual Kart and compliance with Technical Rules Chapter 5.
-Rule 5 d). - (ii) Technical Rules Chapter 5, Rules 7a) and 7 e). - c) The Noise Control Marshall shall be responsible for monitoring and reporting on noise levels of all Karts in accordance with these Rules a) KA and each SKA may appoint one or more Race Prosecutors.
-The Race Prosecutor's principal role is to act on the instructions of the Officials at a KA sanctioned Meeting and appear at a Steward's hearing on behalf of Officials of the Meeting, as their Advocate.
-Refer to the policy document, available from the National Office or at www.karting.net.au.
+- a) The Noise Control Marshal shall be responsible to the Chief Scrutineer. - b) The Noise Control Marshall shall be Judge of Fact and will determine any Driver who is in breach of - (i) The noise level recorded by any individual Kart and compliance with Technical Rules Chapter 5.
+Rule 5 d). - (ii) Technical Rules Chapter 5, Rules 7 a) and 7 e). - c) The Noise Control Marshall shall be responsible for monitoring and reporting on noise levels of all Karts in accordance with these Rules.

-29 Duties of the Race Prosecutor
+Duties of the Race Prosecutor 29